samcday/lk2nd2nd/README.md

 A fork of [lk2nd][1] that provides extended bootloader features.

-**NOTE:** this bootloader currently *only* supports msm8916 devices.
+**NOTE:** this bootloader currently *only* supports a limited subset of msm8916 devices.
 It is also **experimental** at this time.
-Please **do not** flash it to a device that doesn't provide a way to reflash the boot partition before this bootloader starts.
+Please **do not** flash it to a device that doesn't provide a way to reflash the boot partition (i.e Samsung Odin download mode) before this bootloader starts.

-The maintainer has only tested it on the following devices:
+I've only tested lk2nd2nd on the following devices:

  * [Samsung Galaxy A5 (2015)][2]
  * [Samsung Galaxy Tab A 9.7 (2015)][3]

 ## Features

-This is a light fork of lk2nd, so it can do everything you can expect from lk2nd, plus the following features:
+This is a light fork of lk2nd (mostly code *added*, not too much existing code changed), so it can do everything you can expect from lk2nd, plus the following features:

  * ESP partition support
  * Boot from UKI